 What else can I do to feel better?

 Because living with a chronic lung disease can be draining and cause a loss of appetite, learning how to improve appetite is one way to help you start feeling better.
-In combination with these tips and your current treatment plan, many people have found stem cell therapy beneficial in improving both their lung health and overall quality of life.
-If you or a loved one has a chronic lung disease and would like to learn more about stem cell treatment at the Lung Institute, feel free to contact us today at (800) 729-3065.
+In combination with these tips and your current treatment plan, many people have found cellular therapy beneficial in improving both their lung health and overall quality of life.
+If you or a loved one has a chronic lung disease and would like to learn more about cellular therapy at the Lung Institute, feel free to contact us today at (800) 729-3065.